No Sugar, No Sweets Today!

 In one tablespoon of ketchup there is hidden already one teaspoon of sugar, and in a can of soda is usually more sugar than one should take in per day.
 Also, cornflakes, muesli mixes, ready meals and canned foods are often among the big sugar bombs.
 Many have high sugar content, hiding behind terms such as sucrose, syrup, maltose or fructose.

 Already, the prospect of sugar activates our reward system.
 In our brain, messengers are released that provide elation.
 So if you get used to it too quickly, you get in danger to get addicted.
 This habituation already begins in infancy, and stays often for a lifetime.
 Because sugar is widely and easy available, and also very cheap.
 So it is not surprising, that many of us cannot get enough of the sweetened substances, which supposedly sweetens our live.

 Particularly critical are sugary drinks, since besides sugar they do not contain further nutrients and are quick and easy to access and can be consumed in large portions.
 Thus they promote obesity and increase the risk of type 2 diabetes.

-Who anticipates that the sweet hot-hunger will come, however, can be armed for instance with a delicious apple, a yogurt with fresh fruit or a handful of trail mixes.
+The Changers CO2 fit app helps you reduce sugar with a friendly reminder called nudging.
+And if you know that the sweet craving is coming, you can prepare yourself with a delicious apple, a yogurt with fresh fruit or a handful of trail mix.
 It is important that you have these little snacks with you, when you need them.
 But even a glass of water or a short break with some exercise and fresh air, can help to alleviate that craving for sweets.